 2014 – Heartland Health/Mosaic Life Care was given an “A” rating by The Leapfrog Group.
 The Leapfrog Hospital Survey is the Gold standard for comparing hospitals’ performance on the national standards of safety, quality and efficiency that are most relevant to consumers and purchasers of care.
 Grades are given to hospitals based on their overall performance in keeping patients safe from preventable harm and medical errors.
 The grades are derived from expert analysis of publicly available data using 28 evidence-based national measures of hospital safety.

 2013 - Heartland Health/Mosaic Life Care was named Top Performer on Key Quality Measures® by The Joint Commission, the leading accreditor of health–care organizations in America.
-Heartland Health/Mosaic Life Care was also recognized for exemplary performance in using evidence-based clinical processes that are shown to improve care for certain conditions such as acute myocardial infarction (AMI), heart failure (HF), pneumonia and surgical care improvement project (SCIP).
+Heartland Health/Mosaic Life Care was also recognized for exemplary performance in using evidence-based clinical processes that are shown to improve care for certain conditions such as heart attack, heart failure, pneumonia and surgical care.

 2013 - Heartland Health/Mosaic Life Care was given an “A” rating by The Leapfrog Group.
 The Leapfrog Hospital Survey is the Gold standard for comparing hospitals’ performance on the national standards of safety, quality and efficiency that are most relevant to consumers and purchasers of care.
 Grades are given to hospitals based on their overall performance in keeping patients safe from preventable harm and medical errors.
 The grades are derived from expert analysis of publicly available data using 28 evidence-based national measures of hospital safety.